hyperledger/indy-hipe/text/0003-did-comm/README.md

 of hours or days, not with 30-second timeouts.
 They may not listen over the same channel that they use to talk.

-Because of this, the fundamental paradigm for A2A is message-based, asynchronous, and simplex.
+Because of this, the fundamental paradigm for DIDComm is message-based, asynchronous, and simplex.
 Agent X sends a message over channel A.
 Sometime later, it may receive a response from Agent Y over channel B.
 This is much closer to an email paradigm than a web paradigm.